230201, Server1: http://farbe.li.tu-berlin.de/index.html or Server2: http://color.li.tu-berlin.de/index.html

 Remarks:

-Since 2020 (macOS 10.15) the slider is only available, if the "Alt-key" is pressed during the choise of "Calibrate".
+Since 2020 (macOS 10.15) the slider has been only available, if the "Alt-key" is pressed during the option "Calibrate".

 Since 2022 (macOS 12.3) the option "Color" is deleted and the Slider for the ergonomic output is not any more available.